Updated: Nov 16, 2020

 This blog will look at topics from all these dimensions.
 For example, possible blog topics might include the following:

 1. Physical Wellness a.
-Weight loss – my journey to lose 80 lbs, what I’ve learned b.
+Body Acceptance b.
 Exercise – yoga, running – my two favorite things to do c.
 Chronic disease topics

 2. Spiritual Wellness: the ability to establish peace and harmony in our lives, to live our purpose, to develop balance between our values and our actions a.
 Meditation b.
 Grounding c.
 Gratitude d.
 Alternative therapies (Tapping, Reiki, crystal therapy, angel therapy